 The items listed in the two previous sections are essential.
 Before your trip leaves, we'll check to make sure you have the gear listed on this sheet if you have not requested it from us.
 Don't forget that you can borrow equipment from friends and relatives as well as from us.
 Also watch for summer sales and even shop the thrift stores for some of the items.
-Additionally, please remember to submit in your Online Gear Request Form.
+Additionally, please remember to turn in your Online Gear Request Form right away (even if you are not requesting gear).
 You can always call us if your needs change.